 Generation FREE is youth-led movement against big tobacco fueled by Mississippi teens and college students across the state.
 FREE aims to educate youth on the dangers of tobacco use as well as electronic cigarettes and other emerging tobacco products.
 FREE tells Mississippi youth that they have the power to fight against big tobacco and choose not to be replacement smokers!
 FREE aims to change youths' attitudes about tobacco through interactive FREEstyle events, educational presentations, symposiums and summits for Mississippi students in grades 7-12, various health education materials, traditional media, social media, a 18-member Youth Advisory Board (YAB), and a 10-member Generation FREE U Squad.
 The YAB and FREE U Squad along with FREE Coordinators encourage Mississippi youth in grades 7-12 and postsecondary schools to make healthy lifestyle choices!

 Reject All Tobacco!
 (RAT)

-RAT, or Reject all Tobacco, is the tobacco-free prevention program created especially for Mississippi children in grades K-6.
-RAT aims to provide children with all the facts about big bad tobacco; to empower them to make healthy lifestyle decisions; and to "teach up" to adults in their lives about the dangers of tobacco use.
-RAT also aims to change children's attitudes about tobacco before they reach the age of experimenting with cigarettes and chewing tobacco by utilizing five dancing RAT Troupes, the animated RAT Pack Show, traditional media, social media, and various health education materials.
+RAT is the tobacco-free prevention program created for Mississippi children in grades K-6.
+RAT aims to provide children with all the facts about big tobacco, empower them to make healthy lifestyle decisions, and to "teach up" to adults in their lives about the dangers of tobacco use.
+RAT also aims to change children's attitudes about tobacco before they reach the age of experimenting with cigarettes, chewing tobacco, electronic cigarettes and other emerging tobacco products through five RAT Troupes, the animated RAT Pack Show, educational presentations, traditional media, social media, and various health education materials.

 Care for Their Air